Dutch Studies

 Admissions

-To be admitted to the Designated Emphasis in Development Engineering, an applicant must already be accepted into a PhD program at the University of California, Berkeley.
+To be admitted to the Designated Emphasis in Dutch Studies, an applicant must already be accepted into a PhD program at the University of California, Berkeley.
 For further information regarding admission to graduate programs at UC Berkeley, please see the Graduate Division's Admissions website.

 Students are required to fill out a form requesting admission, listing their prior preparation in the field, and their projected pathway through the program.
 In addition, they have to submit a brief essay stating interests and reasons for applying, a CV, a writing sample, and a letter of recommendation from a faculty member in the student’s home department indicating why and how the student would benefit from the DE.